malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 There are a few ways to define functions in JavaScript.
 Here we will use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which are described in a newer version of JavaScript known as [ECMAScript 6](http://es6-features.org/#Constants), also called ES6.

-Because the function consists of only a single expression we have used a shorthand, which represents this piece of code:
+Because the function consists of only a single expression, we have used a shorthand, which represents this piece of code:

 ```js
 const App = () => {